johnstarr-ling/gris-toolkit/README.md

 Individual modifications to GRIS code can be made using the following scripts:
 - `canvas.py`: Build and modify your canvas(es).
   - Both categorical and blank canvases are supported.
+Categorical canvases beyond those presented in the templates (aka more than 1x5 and 2x2) are constructable using this script.
 - `objects.py`: Format your objects and how they are positioned. (**Under revision**)
   - Objects are placed at the bottom of the screen by default.
 - `colorize.py`: Change the color(s) of a canvas file.
   - Due to possible flexibilities in how canvases are named, the toolkit only supports one color change at a time.
 As such, multi-color changes will require repeated runs of `colorize.py` on separate canvas files, where each canvas file corresponds to the canvas blocks that you wish to change.
   - If you are using a blank canvas (and not categories), it is likely faster to use the `Replace All` functionality on PC Ibex by pressing `Ctrl+F`/`Cmd+F` when editing your `main.js`.

+More information about these scripts can be found in the `README` file within the `src` folder.